dmorais/genapnext-tower/README.md

 # genapnext-tower
-A web app to deploy Nextflow pipelines on GenAP
+A web app to deploy Nextflow pipelines on GenAP.